FEMA’s Building Resilient Infrastructure and Communities (BRIC): Recent Developments

 $15.665 billion (325%)

-Source: Calculated by CRS from BRIC Obligations Dashboard summary page and BRIC Notices of Funding Opportunities (NOFOs).
-Percentages were calculated by CRS rather than using percentages in the Dashboard.
+Source: Calculated by CRS from BRIC Obligations Dashboard summary page and published BRIC NOFOs.
+Percentages were calculated by CRS rather than using percentages in the Dashboard, which was last refreshed on March 29, 2026.

-FEMA issued an advisory update on April 16 saying that the BRIC FY2024 NOFO was cancelled and that FEMA will cancel all of the BRIC projects across fiscal years 2020 to 2023 if funds have not been distributed to SLTs, with these guidelines for obligated projects:
+FEMA issued an advisory update on April 16 saying that the BRIC FY2024 NOFO was cancelled and that FEMA will cancel all of the BRIC projects across FY2020-FY2023 if funds have not been distributed to SLTs, with these guidelines for obligated projects:

 • "Recipients will be able to complete fully obligated projects that have started construction and will be able to expend all associated funds.
 FEMA will also obligate management costs associated with partially or fully obligated projects.